Get the FREE one-click dictionary software for Windows

 11. (computing) associate an identifier with a value or object

-Derived forms: bounding, bounded, bounds
+Derived forms: bounded, bounding, bounds

-Type of: attach, confine, constrain, cover, enclose, extent, extremity, fasten, fix, hold, hold in, indispose, jump, jumping, line, move, relate, restrain, secure
+Type of: act, attach, confine, constrain, cover, enclose, extent, extremity, fasten, fix, hold, hold in, indispose, jump, jumping, line, move, relate, restrain, secure

-Antonym: free, unbind, unbound, unbrace
+Antonym: free, unbind, unbound, unlace

 Encyclopedia: Bound, Matthew